mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 - Take breaks!
 Digitizing requires focus and can cause eye strain
 - If a tree is partially outside your grid cell, still include it if most of the crown is inside

+> **Important concept:** Digitizing is an interpretive act.
+The tree crown boundary is not always perfectly visible, and different people may draw it slightly differently.
+The goal is not magical certainty.
+The goal is to make careful, consistent, and defensible decisions based on the imagery.

 ### Step 13: Save Your Edits

 As you work, save your edits periodically: